For small business owners and freelancers, virtual office services offer all the advantages of renting actual office space without having to pay rent.

 - Dedicated receptionist plan

 - Receptionists schedule appointments, handle calls and messages, and manages calendar

 - Local or toll-free phone number costs $30 per month

 If having a real person answer your phone is a top priority for you, look no further than Alliance Virtual Services.
 Unlike many virtual office providers who treat this as an extra, Alliance has a dedicated receptionist plan included in its virtual office offerings.

-The one tradeoff here is that using a local or toll-free phone number costs an extra $30/month, but since you’d pay a receptionist that much in an hour or two of work, it’s likely worthwhile.
+The one tradeoff here is that using a local or toll-free phone number costs an extra $30 per month, but since you’d pay a receptionist that much in an hour or two of work, it’s likely worthwhile.

 Even better, Alliance’s packages aren’t anywhere near as pricey as you might think including a receptionist would make them.
-The base receptionist package, with 50 minutes of live answering time, starts at $95/month.
+The base receptionist package, with 50 minutes of live answering time, starts at $95 per month.

 Alliance requires a six-month minimum contract and a $100 setup fee.
-They also charge extra for use of their physical spaces (starting at $10/hour).
+It also charges extra for use of its physical spaces (starting at $10 per hour).

-But if a virtual office with a dedicated receptionist is important to you, they’re definitely worth checking out–especially with locations in 50 states and 42 countries.
+But if a virtual office with a dedicated receptionist is important to you, it’s definitely worth checking out–especially with locations in 50 states and 42 countries.